rbmannchued/midi-usb-stm32/README.md

 # Midi Usb setup Example

-code to make stm32f1 configured as a MIDI Device and send notes via USB.
+configure STM32F103 as a MIDI Device and send notes via USB.
-Using libopencm3 not st's hal.
+Using libopencm3, not ST's hal.